sw-3/crowdsale/README.md

 **IMPORTANT NOTE:** Compare the 2 deployed contract addresses on the terminal screen, with the first 2 addresses in the **./src/config.json** file.
 The addresses in the file MUST match the addresses on the screen in this step.
 If they do not match, *correct the addresses in the config.json file now*.

-3. You should add the Hardhat network (chainId 31337) to your Metamask wallet, and import the Hardhat #0 account to have access to the *finalize* function of the Crowdsale.
+3. You should add the Hardhat network (chainId 31337) to your Metamask wallet, and import the Hardhat #0 account to have access to the *finalize* function of the Crowdsale, as well as the 60% of tokens not owned by the Crowdsale.
+You can import other Hardhat accounts into Metamask to purchase tokens from the Crowdsale.

 ## Launch The Front End
 In a 3rd terminal window:  Enter `npm run start`<br />